hyjin123/hyjin123/README.md

 - 👋 Hello!
 My name is Sean Jin and I am a full-stack web developer with a background in Chemical Engineering and Software Renewals

-- 🌱 I recently graduated from a Web Development Program from Lighthouse Labs, Inc.
+- 🌱 I recently graduated from a Web Development Program at Lighthouse Labs, Inc.

 - :hammer_and_wrench: I am passionate about coding, solving problems, and taking on new challenges